ent/bug/README.md

 Create a Codespace
 ------------------
-Within dev mode, by clicking the 'Debug and Run' button you can create a new Codespace.
+Within dev mode, by clicking the 'Run and Debug' button you can create a new Codespace.

 <img title="create_codespace" src="https://user-images.githubusercontent.com/73284641/137713700-c99ce7ca-08c3-4bfb-88a2-ee57e92b0c58.png" width="90%">